How to make your own personal-care productsPosted: Updated:

-Nail polish tips: For no-smear nails, brush on a little baby oil over just-polished nails to prevent nicks and chipping.
-Your nail polish will last longer if you apply a little vinegar to each nail with a cotton swab prior to applying your nail polish.
-The acid in the vinegar makes the polish adhere better
+LONG LASTING NAIL POLISH: Your nail polish will last longer if you apply a little vinegar to each nail with a cotton swab prior to applying nail polish.
+The acid in the vinegar will cause the polish to adhere better.

 For more information on the Queen of Clean Linda Cobb, to find products used and recommended by the Queen and FREE printouts go to queenofclean.com.
-Find the Queen’s books at national book stores, on Amazon and queenofclean.com.
+Find the Queen’s books at national book stores and on Amazon and queenofclean.com.